madeleineforbes/gwenbell.com/about.md

 You know, you're probably right.
 Right now, the biggest thing is the distributed web.
 For me, that's meant learning and now [teaching Git](http://git.gwenbell.com).
 And, [building Bitters](http://bitters.gwenbell.com).

 I love this work.
 I love this city.
+Had to go through the shitter to get here, but maybe that's the point of being human.

-I had to go through the shitter to get here, but maybe that's the point of being human.
+Or, as my sixth grade teacher Mr. Allen put it to us: kids, you're Americans.
+That means you gotta live, die and pay taxes.
+What you do with yourself in the meantime is entirely up to you.

 <hr />